mworsey08/digital-cv/README.md

   - Effect of running surface on biomechanical processes recorded by an IMU
   - Novel IMU impact ratio metric in soccer for evaluating performance and safety of headers
   - Monitoring elite rower core-strength and stability using a modified dynamic ergometer and IMU

+ ## Grants and Awards
+ - 2020
+  - Queensland Academy of Sport
+    - Sport performance innovation and knowledge excellence (SPIKE) scholar
+  - Sports Tech World Series 2020 Challenge Hackathon
+    - Finalist of the STWS 2020 challenge Hackathon, The task was to produce insightful trends and correlations from real-world professional Australian Football League (AFL) data.
+We used feature importance ranking and machine learning to gauge which AFL plays are most influential for winning games